A Real Life Spy Gun: The B&T Station Six Review

 Frequently Asked Questions

-The B&T Station Six is a modern, integrally suppressed bolt-action pistol that serves as a successor to the WWII-era Welrod pistol.
-The Welrod was a 'spy gun' developed for covert operations by the Special Operations Executive (SOE).
+The B&T Station Six is a modern, bolt-action, suppressed pistol designed as a successor to the WWII-era Welrod pistol.
+It emphasizes extreme sound reduction and covert operation capabilities, making it a unique collector's item.

-How does the B&T Station Six differ from the earlier B&T VP9?
+How does the B&T Station Six differ from the B&T VP9?

 What are the suppressor options for the B&T Station Six?

-The Station Six offers two suppressor types: a 'wipe' suppressor for maximum sound reduction, effective for about 10-20 rounds, and a 'training' suppressor with conventional baffles for longer-term use without maintenance.
+It offers two suppressor types: a 'wipe' suppressor for maximum sound reduction, effective for about 10-20 rounds, and a 'training' suppressor with conventional baffles for longer-term, maintenance-free use.

 Related News